Wattled broadbill: Subspecies

-These subspecies are poorly differentiated and may need further study on whether these subspecies are valid or if ithis species is monotypic.
+These subspecies are poorly differentiated and may need further study on whether these subspecies are valid or if this species is monotypic.

 Ecology and behavior

 These birds are insectivorous where they forage in the middle and lower levels of the forest floor.
-Seen singly, in pairs or even small family groups of up to 6 birds.
-Seldomly joins mixed flocks.
+They are seen singly, in pairs, or in small family groups of up to 6 birds.
+They seldom joins mixed flocks.

-Its nest has been recorded with main breeding season believed to be from April to June although immature birds have been recorded almost throughout the year.
+Their main breeding season is believed to be from April to June, although immature birds have been recorded almost throughout the year.